 Of all the devices our clients call on us to make, ultra-miniature flex circuits are among the most challenging.
 Success often requires spending considerable upfront time with customers to gain a full understanding of their specific requirements as well as to identify risk factors that either they or we may help mitigate before committing to full-scale production.
-It is not always clear during our initial conversations whether the flex circuit the customer has in mind can even be made — or, if it can be made, whether it can be produced at sufficiently high yield or at low enough cost to be worth the required investment.
+It is not always clear during our initial conversations whether the flex circuit the customer has in mind can even be made, if it can be produced at sufficiently high yield or at low enough cost to be worth the required investment.

 3. Circuit density is too high.
-As circuits get smaller, so too do the spaces between circuit traces — eventually perhaps to the point where traces are no longer sufficiently insulated from each other and electrical failures will occur.
-Again, the remedy may be to redesign the circuit — so the circuits are not so dense to begin with.
+As circuits get smaller, so do the spaces between circuit traces, eventually to the point where traces are no longer sufficiently insulated from each other and electrical failures will occur.
+Again, the remedy may be to redesign the circuit, so the circuits are not so dense to begin with.
 Greater flexibility, as just mentioned, is another benefit of lower circuit density.

 4. Circuits can’t be integrated with other components.
-Flex circuits are not finished products in themselves but must be integrated with other parts — a challenge when solder pads are so small the solder doesn’t stick or a circuit’s metal backing requires extra force to mount (because it’s so small) on a PTC and is therefore more likely to break (because it is so thin).
-One solution might be to reposition some of the device’s components so there is less stress on the backing — and less chance of breaking.
+Flex circuits are not finished products in themselves but must be integrated with other parts.
+A challenge when solder pads are so small is that the solder doesn’t stick or a circuit’s metal backing requires extra force to mount (because it’s so small) on a PTC and is therefore more likely to break (because it is so thin).
+One solution is to reposition some of the device’s components so there is less stress on the backing — and less chance of breaking.